-The University Learning Commons is committed to the safety of our students, tutors, and staff.
-For your convenience, all tutoring appointments will be offered remotely until further notice.
-Please be assured that our tutors are knowledgeable in delivering remote learning sessions that provide students with the support and confidence needed for academic success.
+The University Learning Commons offers both in-person and online tutoring sessions for the convenience of our students.
+Both options provide students with the support and confidence needed for academic success.
 We look forward to assisting you on your educational journey!

-The ULC is located in St. Augustine Hall (Library), Room 103, next to the café.
+The ULC is located in St. Augustine Hall (Library), Room 103 next to Einstein Bagels.

 email: [email protected]